Evening Body Routine to Fade Dark Spots: Your 12-16 Week Transformation Plan

 Product: Turmeric kojic acid soap or brightening body wash

-Method: Lather in hands, apply to wet skin, massage in circular motions for 60-90 seconds contact time.
+Lather in hands, apply to wet skin, and massage in circles for 60-90 seconds.
 Focus extra time (not extra pressure) on dark areas.
-Rinse thoroughly with lukewarm water.
+Rinse with lukewarm water.

 Step 2: Apply Treatment to Dark Areas (1-2 minutes)

-Product: Turmeric brightening oil, vitamin C serum, or targeted dark spot treatment
+Product: Turmeric brightening oil or dark spot treatment serum

-Method: Apply directly to hyperpigmented areas while skin is still slightly damp.
+Apply directly to dark spots while skin is still slightly damp.
 Massage gently until absorbed.
-Don't spread thin—use enough to coat the area.
+Use enough to coat the area fully.

 Step 3: Moisturize Entire Body (2 minutes)

-Product: Rich body lotion or cream (fragrance-free preferred for sensitive areas)
+Product: Rich body lotion or cream (fragrance-free for sensitive areas)

-Product: Himalayan salt body scrub, sugar scrub, or turmeric lemon scrub
+Product: Turmeric body scrub or turmeric lemon scrub

-Method: Apply to wet skin, massage in circular motions with light-medium pressure.
-Spend 30-60 seconds per area.
-Rinse, then proceed with regular routine.
+Apply to wet skin.
+Massage in circles with light-to-medium pressure for 30-60 seconds per area.
+Rinse, then continue your regular routine.

-Schedule: Exfoliate Tuesday, Thursday, Saturday (or similar spacing with 1-2 rest days between).
-See complete exfoliation schedule guide.
+Schedule: Space evenly—such as Tuesday, Thursday, Saturday.
+See the complete exfoliation schedule guide.

 Non-Negotiable: SPF on Exposed Areas